The fees below are for distance learning programmes either:

 PAYMENT ONLINE: You can use a secure payment server to pay using any major credit card.
 Once your application is accepted, let us know this is your favoured method of payment and we will send you an email invoice that you can pay online.
 Please note that this option is not available for all countries.

-If you are paying by instalments, we can make things even easier for you.
-Once your payment plan has been approved by the University, you can set up a schedule for online credit card invoicing at specified intervals.
+If you are paying in a modular payment plan (see below), we can make things even easier for you.
+Once your payment plan has been approved, you can set up a schedule for online credit card invoicing at specified intervals.

 Always remember to label your payment clearly and accurately.
 Under no circumstances should you send cash through the post or send us your credit card details; we do not process credit cards directly.